-There has been a rise in popularity of “unconferences” at meetings of late, in response to meeting delegates increasingly shunning lecture-style, didactic conferences.
+There has been a rise in “unconferences” at meetings of late in response to meeting delegates increasingly shunning lecture-style, didactic conferences.

 The thought of planning a completely unstructured conference scares many in the association world.
 Yet there are ways to increase the level of participation without drastically altering the familiar – and without breaking the budget.